halderavik/mr_with_ai/ARCHITECTURE.md

 ## Key Design Principles
 - **Modularity:** Each analysis type is a separate MCP server; easy to add new analyses.
 - **Explainability:** LLM explains variable mapping and analysis steps to the user.
-- **Interactivity:** User confirms variable mapping before analysis runs.
+- **Interactivity:** User confirms or edits variable mapping in chat before analysis runs.
+The backend never leaves the MCP context until mapping is confirmed.
+Users can confirm with 'yes'/'confirm' or provide a new mapping in natural language.
 - **Extensibility:** Supports new file types, LLMs, and analysis modules.
 - **Data Quality:** Robust validation and filtering of input data.
 - **Performance:** Efficient processing of large datasets.